makarlsso/makarlsso/README.md

 ## Hi there 👋

+Hi, I’m Magnus.
+I solve problems by wearing many hats—from C-suite strategy to systems-level code.
+30 years in the evolution of software has taught me that the best systems live where business intent meets technical precision.
+Currently, I’m favoring the safety of Rust and Zig over the latencies of the JVM.

 <!--
 **makarlsso/makarlsso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.